Carol Nakamura: Personal life

+Nakamura, of Japanese descent, says that she experienced some ridicule and bullying in her youth because of her Asian heritage.
 Nakamura became a mother at the age of 16.
-Her son Juan is often mistaken for her brother.
-Nakamura, of Japanese descent, says that she experienced some ridicule and bullying in her youth because of her Asian heritage.

 From 2014 to 2017, she has been in a relationship with Brazilian footballer Aislan.
-The couple are in a civil union but Nakamura says that she has no plans to get married.
-The two did eventually get engaged in January 2017, but in October, Nakamura called the wedding off and broke up with Aislan.
+The two did eventually get engaged in January 2017.

+In June 2017, the actress and her then eighteen-year-old son Juan Nakamura drew public attention during an appearance together at a shopping mall, where observers mistook the mother and son for a couple.

+In October 2017, Nakamura broke up with Aislan and called the wedding off.